awslabs/aws-well-architected-labs/content/Security/Quests/Quest_100_Simplest_Security_Steps/_index.md

 ## Introduction

-The following steps will enable the customers to improve their security posture in the cloud in a very easy manner.
+These are the six things we encourage all customers to do to improve their security in the cloud.

 ## Prerequisites